Oregon Conservation Partnership launches four affinity groups to support collaborative conservation across the state!

 - willingness to contribute your own stories and resources for peer learning

-Garshaw serves as the Coordinator for the Nestucca, Neskowin & Sand Lake Watershed Council in Pacific City, Oregon.
+Cyndi serves as the Restoration Program Coordinator for the Coquille Watershed Association in Coquille, Oregon.

 From a conservation perspective, existing tide gate infrastructure and upstream drainages pose several limitations on fish passage and access to critical rearing habitat.
 Failing tide gates can threaten agricultural and municipal operations and infrastructure.
 There is growing momentum to address the suite of issues related to tide gates so that infrastructure can be improved to meet both environmental needs and the needs of coastal communities.
 Many conservation groups have been and intend to continue to play a key role in supporting solutions that include tide gate replacements and working lands restoration actions to improve habitat, fish passage, and water quality.
 These efforts require significant capacity and expertise to shepherd these complex projects through the development, implementation, adaptive management and monitoring phases of work.
 This group is intended to support local Watershed Councils, Conservation Districts and Land Trusts in sharing lessons learned, receiving up-to-date information on late breaking updates, and identifying potential areas for collaboration or partnership across the coast.